-Maggie grew up in the sunshine in Zimbabwe and moved to Scotland 15 years ago to study Zoology at Edinburgh University.
-She completed a Masters in Environmental Management at Stirling University before returning to Edinburgh for her doctoral studies in environmental ethics at Edinburgh.
+Maggie grew up in the sunshine in Zimbabwe and moved to Scotland 16 years ago to study Zoology at Edinburgh University.
+She completed a Masters in Environmental Management at Stirling University before returning to Edinburgh University to start her doctoral studies in environmental ethics.
 Her research has taken her all over Scotland, including the Outer Hebrides, Kintyre, Glen Affric and Abernethy, and, being an introduction herself, she is particularly interested in the conservation ethics relating to introduced species.
 She lectures at Napier University in cultural geography, environmental ethics and social justice.

 Maggie has been involved in Green Politics for many years, and is Councillor for the Leith Walk Ward in Edinburgh.
 She is the first-ever convener of the Petitions Committee, has been the convener of the Leith Neighbourhood Partnership, and is the Green spokesperson on Health and Social Care.
+She is passionate about participative democracy and championed the very successful £eith Decides participatory budgeting process which hands budget power to the Leith community.
 She has a keen interest in supporting social enterprises, voluntary and community organisations in Edinburgh, and has campaigned for rates relief for not-for-profit groups, coherent procurement policies within the Council, and improved service level agreements between charities and the Council.
 She has also safeguarded community involvement in backgreen redevelopment schemes in her ward, and campaigned against the closures of local schools and post offices.

 Maggie is also a community activist, being a founder member of the transition town and land reform group PEDAL in Portobello, and she won cross-party support in the Council for the Transition Town movement.
 A committed peace campaigner, she has sat on the board of the Edinburgh Peace and Justice Resource Centre.
 She led the Council’s support of the Scotland’s for Peace anti-Trident rally, and has campaigned against army recruitment in schools.